-- The defendant used deception or fraud to strip the owner of the property with his consent.
+- Defendants used deceit or fraud to dispossess the property of its owner with their consent.

 - The property was taken with the intention of:

-- Permanently deprive its owner of the property; or
+- Permanently deprive its owner of the asset; either

-- Retain it for a period of time significant enough to deprive its owner of the value or enjoyment of his property.
+- Holding it for a period of time significant enough to deprive its owner of the value or enjoyment of their property.

-- The property was held by the defendant for some time (short or long term); and
+- Property was held by the defendant for some time (short term or long term); Y

-- The true owner of the property did not intend to transfer the property to him/her permanently.
+- The true owner of the property did not intend to transfer the property permanently.

-The crime consists of misappropriating financial funds transferred to another person for their correct administration.
+The crime consists of improperly appropriating financial funds assigned to another person for their correct administration.